 _____ is the commonest congenital heart disease

-_____cardiac is most common but _____cardiac is the most dangerous form of TAPVR
+_____cardiac is the most common form of TAPVR, while _____cardiac is the most dangerous (obstructive) form.

 The presence or absence of _____ during illness helps decide the duration of secondary prophylaxis in case of Acute Rheumatic Fever